Heifer rearing launch pad gets new entrant dairying

 This cash was invested in a shed (for £50,000) and slurry store (£20,000) in 2020, doubling winter housing capacity to 280 cattle (a further 100 were housed on other farms).

 This had two strategic benefits.
-Firstly, it increased the farm’s earning capacity as more heifers could be wintered.
+First, it increased the farm’s earning capacity as more heifers could be wintered.

-Secondly, the shed’s scale could house a three-row 120-cubicle conversion for dairy cows, meaning half the shed building for a higher profit dairy business was complete.
+Second, the shed’s scale could house a three-row, 120-cubicle conversion for dairy cows, meaning half the building requirement for a higher profit dairy business was complete.

 5. Conversion to dairy